Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Introduction

 \subsection{Contributions}

-The contributions of this paper are summarized as follows: \begin{itemize} \item We propose a human path prediction network (HPPN) and a training method for robots engaging with human partners based on the HPPN.
-Our training method compensates the two critical problems: the sample inefficiency and human safety problems. \item We develop a robotic guide testbed for blind people that collects multimodal human response data and reflects such data in selecting the robot's action for precise guidance. \item We validate the proposed training method through a user test with eight participants following a trained robotic guide.
-In addition, we demonstrate that our method is effective in developing human-centered robots by evaluating the smoothness of human motion as well as goal-related metrics, such as time and accuracy. \end{itemize}
+The contributions of this paper are summarized as follows: \begin{itemize} \item We proposed a human path prediction network (HPPN) and training method for robots engaging with human partners based on the HPPN.
+Our training method compensates for two critical problems: sample inefficiency and human safety. \item We developed a robotic guide testbed for blind navigation that collects multimodal human-response data and physically guides users based on the sensed human data. \item We validated our trained robotic guide through a user test with eight participants.
+We demonstrate that our method is effective in developing human-centered robots, achieving smoother user motion and better goal-related metrics (e.g., speed and accuracy). \end{itemize}